UWNETLAB/metaknowledge/_site/examples/metaknowledgeExamples.md

 {% endcomment %}

 _metaknowledge_ is a python library for creating and analyzing scientific metadata.
-It uses records obtained from Web of Science (WOS) and mostly produces graphs.
+It uses records obtained from Web of Science (WOS), Scopus and other sources.
 As it is intended to be usable by those who do not know much python.
 This page will be a short overview of its capabilities, to allow you to use it for your own work.
 For complete coverage of the package as well as install instructions read the full the documentation [here]({{ site.baseurl }}/documentation).

 This document was made from a [jupyter](https://jupyter.org) notebook, if you know how to use them, you can download the notebook [here]({{ site.baseurl }}/examples/metaknowledgeExamples.ipynb) and the sample file is [here]({{ site.baseurl }}/examples/savedrecs.txt) if you wish to have an interactive version of this page.
 Now lets begin.